-Ation Media Group is committed to minimizing its environmental footprint, use of natural resources, and carefully managing the effects of our operations on the natural environment.
+ation Media Group is committed to minimizing its environmental footprint and use of natural resources, carefully managing the effects of our operations on the natural environment.
 Our approach to environmental management involves identifying and controlling environmental risk events across all phases of our business from importation of raw materials through to production, operations and distribution of products across our markets.

-We recognise that sustainable environmental management is not only the right thing to do, but also makes sound business sense given our dependence on natural resources, such as trees, for our products.
+2.99% We recognise that sustainable environmental management is not only the right thing to do, from 3.6% in 2019 but also makes sound business sense given to 2.99% in 2020. our dependence on natural resources such as trees for our products.
 Securing access to these resources, as well as being prepared for future changes, is key to ensuring the sustainability of our business.